Oussamaosman02/php-tuto-old/README.md

 ### Switch

-This conditional is very usefull if we have many conditions.
+This conditional is very useful if we have many conditions.
 This helps us to have more clean code instead of so many `elseif`.

 ```php
 switch (variable) {